Menwuyelet/airbnb-clone-project/README.md

 * each Booking belongs to one property and one gust
 * each review is written by one User for one Property.
 * each Payment is for one Booking and one Booking can have multiple Payments.

+##  Feature Breakdown

+- The project offers features such as managing user interactions, property listings, bookings, and payments processing. each feature contributes to the project in its own way that is:
+1. Managing User Interactions: This feature handles user registration, authentication, and profile management, enabling secure access and personalized experiences. making the project secure and efficient.
+2. Property Listings: Property owners can create, update, and manage listings by adding descriptions, prices, and availability.
+This allows users to browse properties easily filtering based on preferences,  available, prices and make informed decisions.
+3. Bookings: This feature allows users to book properties for specific dates, handling availability checks and conflict prevention.
+It plays a central role in the main goal of the project connecting property owners with potential renters in a smooth and organized way.
+4. Payments Processing: Secure payment integration ensures that users can pay for bookings directly through the platform.
+It automates transaction handling, supports multiple payment methods, and ensures both users and hosts receive the desired service with ease.